404ryannotfound/MMM-CSSBackgrounds/README.md

 Whilst care has been taken to avoid excessive animation that would degrade the Pi's performance, please test and monitor your usage of this module. **Lavalamp** in particular seems slightly intensive on the rendering, so please take care if you Pi is prone to overheating.

+Tested in **Landcape mode 1920 x 1080**, so Portrait and other may have issues.

 ## Contributing